HIGHLIGHTS:

 After breakfast at the hotel, we depart Hobart for Strahan on the west coast, making some stops along the way.
 From Queenstown to Strahan, you will enjoy the spectacular scenery through the Franklin Gordon Wild Rivers National Park to arrive at our first stop near Derwent Bridge.
 Here you will view a fascinating attraction, The Wall in the Wilderness.
 The "Wall" is an art installation that is also a work in progress and will take more years to complete.
 However, already it’s remarkable.
 It comprises panels with intricate carved scenes; many with a historical background to commemorate those who helped to build Tasmania.
 When complete it will measure 100 metres in length.

-Located 298 km west of Hobart and 41km from Queenstown, Strahan is a Tasmanian waterfront town located on the edge of the pretty Macquarie Harbour.
+Along the way we stop at one of Tasmania’s most iconic pubs for a casual lunch together before we continue to arrive to Strahan.
+A waterfront town, Strahan is located on the edge of the pretty Macquarie Harbour.
 Before dinner, enjoy a live theatre production called The Ship That Never Was.
 A story about The Frederick, the last ship built at the convict settlement of Sarah Island in Macquarie Harbour, is about to sail for the new prison at Port Arthur.
 Ten convict shipwrights have other ideas.
 So begins the story of an amazing escape, an extraordinary voyage and an intriguing twist in the tale of The Ship That Never Was.

 This evening the group joins for dinner at the hotel restaurant.